 1.1.1.1 A Thixotropic agent that does not interfere with visual inspection of laminate quality may only be added for viscosity control in resins that are not to be used in the inner corrosion barrier, interior layers, interior secondary layers, and interior top coats.

-1.1.1.2 Resin pastes used to fill crevices may contain thixotropic agents provided that all such areas are subsequently covered with a full corrosion-resistant barrier laminate.
+1.1.1.2 Resin pastes used to fill crevices may contain Thixotropic agents provided that all such areas are subsequently covered with a full corrosion-resistant barrier laminate.

-1.1.1.4 Ultraviolet absorbers shall be added to the exterior surface for improved weather resistance on indoor tanks as well since tanks may be outdoors during construction and installation periods.
+1.1.1.3 A pigmented exterior gel coat must be provided on any tank to be installed outdoors to reduce ultraviolet decomposition of the Sodium Hypochlorite.
+Note: It is the responsibility of the specifier to identify outdoor installations.
+Ultraviolet absorbers shall be added to the exterior surface for improved weather resistance on indoor tanks as well since tanks may be outdoors during construction and installation periods.

-1.2 Reinforcement
+1.1 Reinforcement

-1.2.1 Chopped Strand Mat - Chopped strand mat shall be constructed from commercial grade E-type glass strands bonded together using a binder.
+1.1.1 Chopped Strand Mat - Chopped strand mat shall be constructed from commercial grade E-type glass strands bonded together using a binder.
 The strands should be treated with a sizing that is chemically compatible with the resin system used.

-1.2.2 Continuous Roving - Continuous roving shall be a commercial-grade of E-type glass fiber with a sizing that is chemically compatible with the resin system used.
 Continuous roving for chopping in spray-up process shall be principally silane finished with as little chrome compounds as practical to achieve chopper performance while maintaining visual laminate clarity requirements.

 Note: Based on Justin's experience with most premium corrosion-resistant resins and their inherent cure characteristics and shop handling qualities, we suggest the following for Sodium Hypochlorite service.

-Dow Chemical Co. - Derakane 411 - BPO/DMA cured inner corrosion barrier with 2 ply synthetic surface veil (Nexus-Burlington Industries)
+· Approved Premium Vinyl ester resin - BPO/DMA cured inner corrosion barrier with 2 ply synthetic surface veil (Nexus-Burlington Industries)

 The laminate construction section that follows is premised on the resin system suggestions above.

-2.0 LAMINATE CONSTRUCTION REQUIREMENTS
+2 LAMINATE CONSTRUCTION REQUIREMENTS

-2.1.1 Inner Surface - The inner surface exposed to the chemical environment shall be a resin rich 0.015 to 0.030 inches thick, reinforced with 2 ply of synthetic fiber surface mat such as Nexus (Burlington Industries) or approved equal.
+2.1.1 Inner Surface - The inner surface exposed to the chemical environment shall be a resin rich 0.015 to 0.030 inches thick, reinforced with 2 ply of synthetic fiber surface mat such-as Nexus (Burlington Industries) or approved equal.

-2.1.2 Interior Layer - The inner surface layer exposed to the corrosive environment shall be followed with a layer composed of resin, reinforced only with noncontinuous glass-fiber strands applied to a minimum thickness of 0.100 inches.
+2.1.2 Interior Layer - The inner surface layer exposed to the corrosive environment shall be followed with a layer composed of resin, reinforced only with noncontiguous glass-fiber strands applied to a minimum thickness of 0.100 inches.
 The combined thickness of the inner surface and interior layer shall be 0.115 to 0.130 inches and in no case less than 0.110 inches.

 2.1.2.3 The degree of cure, after post cure (see Section 4) shall be such as to exhibit a Barcol hardness on the inner surface of at least 90% of the resin manufacturer's minimum specified hardness for the cured laminate with a synthetic surface mat.